 Architecture: Herzog + De Meuron

 Private and difficult to visit, Dominus Estate has also been dubbed "the stealth winery," as the structure is barely discernible from the foothills and vineyards.
 Completed in 1997, Dominus Estate was the first U.S. project designed by the Swiss architecture firm Herzog + De Meuron.
 The structure draws more inspiration from Miesian modernism and brutalist influences than traditional winery architecture.

 Architecture: Olson Kundig

-Proprietor Anthony von Mandl's newest project is a winery in British Columbia that just opened.
-Tucked into a steep hillside in the Okanagan Valley—which has the lowest rainfall of any wine-producing region in the world—the architecturally stunning Martin’s Lane was designed by Seattle-based architectural firm Olson Kundig and boasts a dramatic structure made of glass, steel, and concrete.
+Proprietor Anthony von Mandl's latest project is a newly opened winery in British Columbia.
+Tucked into a steep hillside in the Okanagan Valley—which has the lowest rainfall of any wine-producing region in the world—the architecturally stunning Martin’s Lane was designed by Seattle-based Olson Kundig and boasts a dramatic structure made of glass, steel, and concrete.